 I used simple black hardware to make the unit monochromatic and a little more sleek, but the traditional door style still keeps it consistent with the feel of the rest of the house.
 At some point I’ll get around to hiding the TV cord as well, but for now it’s fine!
 (Pick your battles right?!)

-It really has been so fun cozying up down here for movie night with popcorn and blankets!
+It really has been so fun cozying up down here for movie nights with popcorn and blankets!
 Especially since where we live, winter lasts from November until April so our indoor spaces are heavily used!

 Our house is smaller (about 1400 sq ft.) so we don’t have many options for places to put a piano or any other musical instruments our kids decide to pick up!
 So when we were thinking about this space, having somewhere to put a piano was key.

 We managed to tuck a small piano under the window and Sir Fluffykins watches over practices!
 I’m thinking a small wall sconce for task lighting above the piano might be a good addition as well.

 I added 2 ottomans instead of a traditional bench or chair.
 They can be used as footstools for movie nights or extra seating around the coffee table if we are playing board games.

 The cupboard beside the piano hides the electrical panel.
 We added touches of black around the room like the handles on the cupboard, the legs on the furniture and the TV console so that the piano wouldn’t seem out of place.